Henri Rousseau

 Henri Julien Félix Rousseau (/fr/; 21 May 1844 – 2 September 1910) was a French post-Impressionist painter in the Naïve or Primitive manner.
 He was also known as Le Douanier (the customs officer), a humorous description of his occupation as a toll and tax collector.
 He started painting seriously in his early forties; by age 49, he retired from his job to work on his art full-time.

-Ridiculed during his lifetime by critics, he came to be recognized as a self-taught genius whose works are of high artistic quality.
+Ridiculed during his lifetime by critics, he came to be recognised as a self-taught genius whose works are of high artistic quality.
 Rousseau's work exerted an extensive influence on several generations of avant-garde artists.

-Biography
+Career

 Early life

 Rousseau was born in Laval, Mayenne, France, in 1844 into the family of a tinsmith; he was forced to work there as a young child.
 He attended Laval High School as a day student, and then as a boarder after his father became a debtor and his parents had to leave the town upon the seizure of their house.
 Though mediocre in some of his high school subjects, Rousseau won prizes for drawing and music.

 After high school, he worked for a lawyer and studied law, but "attempted a small perjury and sought refuge in the army."
 He served four years, starting in 1863.
 With his father's death, Rousseau moved to Paris in 1868 to support his widowed mother as a government employee.

-In 1868, he married Clémence Boitard, his landlord's 15-year-old daughter, with whom he had six children (only one survived).
+In 1868, he married Clémence Boitard, with whom he had six children.
 In 1871, he was appointed as a collector of the octroi of Paris, collecting taxes on goods entering Paris.
-His wife died in 1888 and he married Josephine Noury in 1898.
+Following Boitard's death in 1888, he married his second wife, Josephine Noury, in 1899.